d-rowe/musyn/README.md

 2. Install dependencies with `npm install`

-3. Create a database in PostgreSQL
+3. Create a database in PostgreSQL.
+These instructions and the `.env.example` file default to a database and user called `musyn`.

-4. Execute the database schema located in `database/schema.sql`
+4. Execute the database schema

+   `$ psql -d musyn -U musyn -f database/schema.sql`

 5. Copy `.env.example` to `.env`